Dallas & Houston Named-Perils Renters Insurance Attorneys

 D. Patel – Hotel Hail Claim

 At Grisham & Kendall, PLLC, we understand that if you have filed a claim with your insurance company for lost property, you have likely already suffered through the stressful event that caused the damage.
 Having your claim denied or underpaid when you were prudent and responsible and bought named-peril insurance can seem unfair, and it may seem impossible to get your money when the insurance company seems so powerful.
 You do not have to go through this challenging experience alone.
+We understand that filing an insurance claim is often the result of an already stressful event.
+Whether it was fire damage, theft, or flooding, you bought your renters insurance policy to feel secure.
+But when your insurance company denies your claim without valid reason—or worse, acts in bad faith—it can leave you financially vulnerable.

+Our renters insurance attorneys focus solely on helping policyholders.
 The highly qualified insurance attorneys at Grisham & Kendall, PLLC have been helping clients whose claims were delayed, denied, or underpaid by insurance companies for over 15 years.
 We are dedicated to only representing policyholders and providing them with vigorous and individualized representation.
 If you or a loved one has been given the run around by your insurance company, contact the knowledgeable and aggressive Dallas named-perils rental insurance lawyers at Grisham & Kendall, PLLC by calling (713) 999-5085, filling out a contact form online, or starting an online chat now.

-Named-Perils Insurance
+Named-Perils Insurance vs. All-Risk Coverage

 Many landlords now require that renters acquire their own renters’ insurance policy to avoid potential disagreements and possible lawsuits if the tenant’s property or belongings are damaged while on the landlord’s property.
 When acquiring their insurance policy, renters may or may not realize that a landlord’s insurance policy most likely will not cover any losses they could potentially suffer as a renter.
 For example, a landlord’s insurance may cover damage to their real property, such as the building or structure, but will likely not cover losses for a renter’s personal property, like your clothes, electronics, and art.